craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 	- *Extramis* work with either *Mercenaries* or *Scavengers* to fight against the other factions here.

 ###### Politics
-- *Scavangers* can be honorable.
+- *Scavangers* can be honorable, when you show them the way.
 - *Militants* are enemies to us, holding us all here.
 - *Mercenaries* are typically dishonorable, but not an enemy to us.
 - Other *Extramis* will help you if you need it.
 - *Troopers* are typically dishonorable.
-Fight them when you can.
+Fight them when you can, avoid them when you can't.

 ##### Mountain Troopers
 Equipped and ordered by the [[Nobles of Mountain Hall]], the Mountain Troopers are most identifiable by their thick shining metal armors and their well supplied durandurm blasters.

 Troopers tend to group together in buddy-groups (2-4), teams (4-6), or gangs (8+).
-Our groups are assigned names after metals and gemstones (Eg. *7th Steel*)
+Our groups are assigned names after metals and gemstones (Eg. *Ruby-7* or *Steel-3*)

 ###### Equipment
 The Mountain Troopers are well-equipped.
 Typically, fresh Troopers sport Tank-Plate, a HEPF2, and a standard Carbine, but after time within the M.B.E.D., they will likely have modified their Carbine to the best of their ability, and the best of the best eventually sport their own Durandurm Powered Plate.